Shizz74/BE_shopping_list/README.md

 Back-end for shopping list app.

 To start:
-Type "npm start", server will strt on http://localhost:3000
+Type "npm start:dev", server will strt on http://localhost:3000